Skip to content

 Keep Your Day Job (For Now)

-Most beginning models need supplemental income while they build their career.
+At first, most beginning models need supplemental income while building their career.
 There’s no shame in this.
-Even successful models often have other income streams — including content creation, which pairs perfectly with modeling.
+Even successful models maintain other income streams — including content creation, which pairs perfectly with modeling.
 Explore creator economy jobs that complement a modeling career.

 Get Educated

-Learn about your rights, industry standards, and business basics.
-The more you know, the harder it is for anyone to take advantage of you.
-Resources like the Model Alliance and industry forums are valuable educational tools.
+You probably already know that the more you understand your rights and the industry standards, the harder it is for anyone to take advantage of you.
+Resources like the Model Alliance and industry forums are valuable starting points.

 FAQ